 By tending to the physical, emotional and spiritual needs of our patients and their families, we offer comfort and support when it matters most.
 Our hospice team members work together to provide the most appropriate care and support including:

 - Continuity of care by a team of caring professionals

 - Comfort therapies – art, massage, reiki, music

 - Spiritual counseling with sensitivity to traditions of all faiths

-- Services provided in one’s own home, in Montefiore’s homelike inpatient setting or in another healthcare facility or assisted living
+- Services provided in one’s own home, at Montefiore in our inpatient hospice unit, Maltz Hospice House and Palliative Care Pavilion, or in another healthcare facility or assisted living

 - Family support and counseling available